MathieuBo/PathoSpreading/README.md

 				       --> Lollipop_MPI{timepoint}_{seed}.png/.pdf : Lollipop plots showing the predicted vs pathology data.
 - In the folder "Fits(c)" --> plot_r_(c)_MPI{timepoint}_{seed}.png/.pdf : Plots of the evolution of r with respect to c for a specific timepoint.

 - In the folder "Heatmap_Predictions" --> Predictions_{seed}.png/.pdf Heatmap with normalized values of predicted pathology.
-By default ```Drop_seed : False```.
-If True then it drops the seed region from the Heatmap and plots to allow a better dynamic range in visualization.
+By default ```Drop_seed : True```, allowing to drop the seeded region from the heatmap toget a better dynamic range in visualization.
 Predictions_{seed}_excluded{seed}.png/.pdf.

 - In the folder "Model_Robustness" --> Random_Seed/Random_patho/Random_Adja.png/.pdf : Plots of the the fits obtained when we used different controls.